 - Provide the school director with a criminal records check from the clerk of courts office in each county and state of residence since the student became sixteen (16) years of age.
-This also applies to all time in which the candidate served in the U.S. Military Service.
+This also applies to all times in which the candidate served in the U.S. Military Service.

 - Must be twenty (20) years of age on the day of the final State Comprehensive Exam.

-- Provide the school director a current state mandated medical questionnaire and medical examination report.
+- Provide the school director a current state-mandated medical questionnaire and medical examination report.

 - Must be a high school graduate or have passed the general education development (GED) test.
 Correspondence diplomas are not accepted.
 High school certificates are not accepted.
 Diplomas reflecting that the person has accomplished some, but not all graduation requirements are not sufficient to satisfy this requirement.